ankaAR/bestiario5e/_creatures/githzerai-enlightened.md

 ***Unarmed Strike*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies, un objetivo.
 Impacto: 13 (2d8 + 4) puntos de daño contundente plus 13 (3d8) psychic damage.

-***Temporal Strike (Recharge 6)*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies (1.5 mts), una criatura.
+***Temporal Strike (Recarga 6)*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies (1.5 mts), una criatura.
 Impacto: 13 (2d8 + 4) puntos de daño contundente plus 52 (8d12) psychic damage.
 The target must succeed on a DC 16 Wisdom saving throw or move 1 round forward in time.
 A target moved forward in time vanishes for the duration.
 When the effect ends, the target reappears in the space it left or in an unoccupied space nearest to that space if it's occupied.